Skip to content

 • Buffer has a history of changing up its pricing and features quite drastically

-Social media is one of the most powerful tools available to modern businesses.
+Social media is one of the most powerful tools available to your business.
 You can use it to find new clients, drive traffic to your site, and keep in touch with existing customers so that they stay engaged with your business.

-Buffer, for example, supports all the platforms you could possibly want to be on: Facebook, X, LinkedIn, Instagram, TikTok, Mastodon, Pinterest, and Google Business Profile.
+Buffer is a great place to start for social media management.
+It supports all the platforms you could possibly want to be on: Facebook, X, LinkedIn, Instagram, Bluesky, TikTok, Threads, Mastodon, Pinterest, and Google Business Profile.
 If you use social media to promote your eCommerce store, Buffer also integrates with Shopify, so you can see how your posts affect your store.

 Like many other social media apps, Buffer has added an AI Assistant.
 It can generate posts, rephrase your drafts, and otherwise do all the other AI content generating you'd expect.